Melibe coleman. Romblon, Philippines, March 2017)

 Melibe colemani, the Grail of nudibranchs

-Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
-I apologise for any strange sentences and funny mistakes that may have resulted.
-If you read French, click on the French flag below to access the original, correct text:
+⚠️ This page is an automatic translation of a post originally written in French.
+My apologies for any mistakes or odd phrasing that may have been generated in the process.
+If you read French, please click on the flag below to access the original text:

-His name: Melibe colemani.
+Name: Melibe colemani.
 This little sea animal is the star of Romblon, Philippines.
 Divers are ready to travel thousands of miles to admire this strange sea slug!

 A transparent nudibranch

 March 2017.
 I am on the island of Romblon, in the Philippines.
-"Here we have the Holy Grail of nudibranchs"Philipp, from the diving center, proudly announces The Three P.
+"Here we have the Holy Grail of nudibranchs "Philipp, from the diving center, proudly announces The Three P.

 The Melibe colemani shows me its left profile.
 You can see its organs through its translucent body.
 (Romblon, Philippines, March 2017)